dalibo/emaj/docs/en/marksFunctions.rst

 **Notes**

 Once a mark protection is removed, it becomes possible to execute any type of rollback to a previous mark.

-A mark of an *AUDIT_ONLY* table group cannot be unprotected.